 Overall, I really enjoyed my experience at Café Linnea.
 The venue is nice and open, and it gets a lot of natural light.
 I enjoy the ambiance of the establishment.
 I also like how it’s a no-tipping establishments, and the gratuity is already built into the price.
+(No longer no tipping establishment).
 The food is pretty good, and it changes pretty frequently, so if you want to know what is being served, be sure to check out their website!

 I came back last weekend with my friend Amanda and Matt who were visiting from out of town.
 I always try to choose really tasty places for them to try for when they come to visit!

 For food on this occasion, I tried the Chicken and Dumpling soup, the house gravlax, the Linnea Benny, and the roast beef tartine.

 The chicken and dumpling soup comes with smoked chicken broth, herbed dropped dunplings, and tender vegetables.
 This was nice and heart soup that was great for a cold winter day.
 I really liked the smokiness from the broth.
 Great and tasty soup.

 Next was their Roast Beef Tartine.
 This was my favourite thing of my brunch.
 Tender beef, horseradish, pickled onions, aleppo pepper aioli, and pickled mustard seeds.
 Sooo good!
 My favourite bites from brunch.
 Beef was nice and tender.
 Their pickled mustard seeds are available for purchase at the front!
 Sooo good.